 Instead of using VLC media player as the replacement of iPad's default Video app, another way is to convert MKV to something that iPad plays.
 There are a long list of tools available for doing this conversion.
 If you're looking for a simple and reliable one to get the job done, then, Video Converter for Mac is a tailored tool for you.

 The software takes popular video and audio files and converts to a host of output formats like MP4, AVI, MOV, WMV, M4V, WebM, VOB, MPEG-2, H.264, OGG, MP3, M4A, AAC, FLAC, WAV.
 And it supports batch conversion, allowing for converting multiple files simultaneously.
 There's even a basic video editor on board that offers options to edit the video.
 Even better, You can alter the conversion settings to produce a output result you desire or tailor the output by device-oriented presets such as iPad, iPhone, Android phones, tablets, Xbox One, PS4, and more.

 Note: There are two versions available for both Mac and Windows platform.
 If you're on a PC, please try its PC version to convert MKV videos to be viewable in iPad.
-This version even comes with a video downloading plugin that allows you to get favorites videos from online popular sites.

 The following is a tutorial about converting MKV to iPad friendly file on Mac, it applies for PC platform as well.